The Prague Summer Seminar

 - Participant plus guest: $6,700

-The only acceptable form of payment is credit card (Visa or MasterCard only).
+The acceptable forms of payment are credit card (Visa or MasterCard only) or check.
+Checks must be received by April 1, 2014 to secure registration.
 Full payment at the time of registration is required to reserve your spot.

 We recommend waiting to purchase your plane ticket until registration has been finalized in order to ensure that minimum attendance has been reached.
-If you need to purchase your plane ticket prior to April 1, or if you have additional questions, please contact Tiffany Harris (firstname.lastname@example.org, 919-962-8366).
+If you need to purchase your plane ticket prior to April 1, or if you have additional questions, please contact Kaitlyn Murphy (SILSAbroad@unc.edu).

 Semester in Prague Well Worth the Trip